lunar-natalie/isopunk/README.md

   name of each executable target.
 * `tests` - Unit tests, split into subdirectories corresponding to the name of each tested component.

+# Source files

+The source files comprising each target can be found and modified in the calls to `add_library`, `add_executable` and `target_sources` within the `CMakeLists.txt` file of each processed source directory.

 ## Filenames